abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 As soon as the mind sees things in terms of right and wrong, when it buys into those kinds of judgments, equanimity is lost. *This is right.
 This is the right way to do it.
 That’s wrong.
 That’s the wrong way to do it.
 He shouldn’t be doing it that way.
-He should be doing it this way*.
+He should be doing it this way.*
 But by cultivating equanimity, we can reflect and see more clearly, *I’m calling that “right” because of what?
 Because of the conventions of Theravada Buddhism?* Or, *I’m calling this “right” because of my